Giants miss chance to clinch NL West, fall to Padres in 10th

 Mark Melancon retired the Giants in order in the bottom half to earn his major league-leading 39th save of the season.
 Tim Hill (6-6) got the win.

-Manny Machado drove in two runs for the Padres, who snapped a seven-game losing streak.
+Manny Machado drove in two runs for the Padres, who snapped a seven-game losing streak amid rumors that manager Jayce Tingler might be managing his final games with the franchise.

+“Look, I hear the same things you hear, but at the same time, trying to be present, trying to manage,” Tingler said.
+“I feel bad for the noise for the guys but really proud of the way that they’ve been busting it.
+They deserved the win today.
+They went out and played well.

+“(General manager) A. J. (Preller) and I have been talking, we’ll talk postgame, we’ll talk tomorrow morning.
+Look, I don’t have social media, I do have a phone and I get a lot of texts, so look, I get it.
+At the same time, I try to live what I practice, preach, with the guys, trying to eliminate noise,” he said.

 Kris Bryant singled home Brandon Crawford in the second inning to give San Francisco an early 1-0 lead.

-The Padres tied it at 1 in the sixth on an RBI single by Machado, but the Giants immediately regained the lead in the bottom half on Slater’s 12th home run.
+The Padres tied it at 1 in the sixth on an RBI single by Machado, but the Giants immediately regained the lead in the bottom half on Austin Slater’s 12th home run, a pinch-hit blast.

 San Diego tied it at 2 in the eighth on a sacrifice fly by Machado.